Santa Muerte: Names

-Santa Muerte can be translated into English as either "Saint Death" or "Holy Death", although the professor of Religious studies R. Andrew Chesnut believes that the former is a more accurate translation because it "better reveals" her identity as a folk saint.
+Santa Muerte can be translated into English as either "Saint Death" or "Holy Death", although R. Andrew Chesnut, Ph.D. in Latin American history and professor of Religious studies, believes that the former is a more accurate translation because it "better reveals" her identity as a folk saint.
 A variant of this is Santísima Muerte, which is translated as "Most Holy Death" or "Most Saintly Death", and devotees often call her Santisma Muerte during their rituals.

-Santa Muerte is also known by a wide variety of other names: the Skinny Lady (la Flaquita), the Bony Lady (la Huesuda), the White Girl (la Niña Blanca), the White Sister (la Hermana Blanca), the Pretty Girl (la Niña Bonita), the Powerful Lady (la Dama Poderosa), the Godmother (la Madrina), Señora de las Sombras ("Lady of Shadows"), Señora Blanca ("White Lady"), Señora Negra ("Black Lady"), Niña Santa ("Holy Girl"), Santa Sebastiana ("Saint Sebastienne", i.e. "Holy Sebastian") or Doña Bella Sebastiana ("Beautiful Lady Sebastienne") and La Flaca ("The Skinny Woman").
+Santa Muerte is also known by a wide variety of other monikers: the Skinny Lady (La Flaquita or La Flaca), the Bony Lady (la Huesuda), the White Girl (la Niña Blanca), the White Sister (la Hermana Blanca), the Pretty Girl (la Niña Bonita), the Powerful Lady (la Dama Poderosa), the Godmother (la Madrina), Señora de las Sombras ("Lady of Shadows"), Señora Blanca ("White Lady"), Señora Negra ("Black Lady"), Niña Santa ("Holy Girl"), Santa Sebastiana ("Saint Sebastienne", i.e. "Holy Sebastian") or Doña Bella Sebastiana ("Beautiful Lady Sebastienne").

-It has been recently suggested that the original Santa Muerta or Doña Sebastiana was, in fact, Doña Sebastiana de Caso y Paredes (b.1626), the niece of St. Mariana de Jesus of Quito (1618–1645), an Ecuadorian virgin penitent.
-Sebastiana de Caso's birthday was August 15 (the traditional date of the feast day Santa Muerte), and she was associated with the foundation of a pious society known as the Congregación de la Buena Muerte.
-In the early devotional literature about the lives of Mariana and Sebastiana, it is related the father of Doña Sebastiana attempted to force her to marry against her will, but Sebastiana prayed earnestly to a personification of Death to be released from her predicament.
-This prayer was answered, and Sebastiana soon succumbed to a fever and passed away.
-A spontaneous outpouring of veneration to her then emerged among both the native and colonist peoples of Quito.